fradeca01/pyzx_ugrep/THESIS_README.md

 ## Additions

 The main addition done are the following:
-- Added the `graph_state` subpackage which provides methods to create and work with `graph states` from pyzx graphs.
+- Added the `graph_state` subpackage, which provides methods to create and work with `graph states` from pyzx graphs.

 - Added the `uinversal_representation` subpackage, which provides methods to transform a Clifford ZX diagram to its universal representation.